This week we were lucky enough to be able to take some time out and pay a visit to the beautiful Woodland Spa.

 The start of the year has been a great time to reflect for us, and after spending some time with Kat Horrocks and her philosophy on ‘putting yourself first’ (click the link if you’ve not watched the interview) We decided to do just that!

-We booked a full day at the spa, which included a 2-course lunch and we both added on a massage - what more could you ask for!
+We booked a full day at The Woodland Spa, which included a 2-course lunch and we both added on a massage - what more could you ask for!

 Once checked into the spa we had a little pit stop and cup of tea upstairs in the bar area, and then headed to the changing rooms to collect our robe and slippers, which we were told you can wear all day, even in the restaurant!
 Perfect!

 On a really small side note here, the lockers you get are a really good size!
 I know it sounds daft but sometimes trying to cram all your clothes into a tiny locker is just frustrating and everything ends up creased!
 Not the case here.

 Once we were suitably robed up we made our way to the Spa area.
 Being a pretty standard wet, cold and miserable Monday, we decided to head out to the outdoor hot tubs - brave, is a great word to use here!

 We managed to sit in them for a little while, before getting chilly and retreating back inside to warm up in the salt steam room.
 Which was beautiful, a definite favourite.